collaboration-and-code-review/get-a-jumpstart-on-collaboration-and-code-review-in-github/README.md

 * Make your changes, push the changes back to the fork
 * Submit the pull request

-</td></tr>
+Something I want to point out: I mentioned at the beginning of the presentation that when you clone a repo, in the local folder there will be a hidden folder named .git that will contain Git configurations.
+Git will track some details about the project here, for instance, where the code was cloned from.
+It will consider the repo the code came from to be a remote repo and will assign the name "origin" to it.
+We can use the name origin in the command line to refer to the repo.

 <!--
-Git will track some details about the project, for instance, where the code was cloned from.It will consider the repo the code came from to be a remote repo and will assign the name "origin" to it.
-We can use the name origin in the command line to refer to the repo.
-* The code in the local clone does not automatically update with the change, and vice versa.
+The code in the local clone does not automatically update with the change, and vice versa.
-* using the remote repo name "origin" in our command line

-* I work in my home directory, which you can see from the command prompt.
-* When I stage any changes I make, Git will record the changes to the files

-If you cloned from a fork, when you push to "origin", you will be pushing to the fork.

-If you cloned from a shared repo, when you push to "origin", you will be pushing to the shared repo.

-### Local Branch Process
 -->

+</td></tr>

 <tr><td width="30%">